thisisayush/whmcs-bitcoin-plugin/README.md

 The entire file structure has been refactored to match the WHMCS code standard and the code has been ported to comply the syntax PSR2 for PHP.

 - Just upload and replace the folder `modules` in your own WHMCS installation with the one we provide.
 You don't need to upload any other folder or file like `screnshots` or `README.md`.
-- Now just execute the script using your browser, this is located in: https://xxxxxxx.ccc/modules/gateways/blockonomics/updater.php (replace xxxxxxx.ccc with your own WHMCS domain)
+- Now just execute the script updater.php using your browser.
+Example: https://xxxxxxx.ccc/modules/gateways/blockonomics/updater.php (replace xxxxxxx.ccc with your own WHMCS domain)
 - That's it!

 ## Screenshots ##